 Scope

-This Technical Report describes the landscape service provider actions to mitigate lllegal, fraudulent, or otherwise unwanted SMS text messages.
-The report describes example message deliver architectures, existing countermeasures, methods used by bad actors to send unwanted messages, and a gap analysis.
+This Technical Report describes the landscape of actions that service providers can take to mitigate lllegal, fraudulent, or otherwise unwanted SMS text messages.
+We describe example message deliver architectures, existing countermeasures, methods used by bad actors to send unwanted messages, existing countermeasures, and provide a gap analysis.
 This document is entirely description of the existing landscape; nothing herein should be interpreted as normative or otherwise prescriptive.

 This document is limited to SMS messaging.
 It does not look at RCS messaging or over-the-top messaging services.
+As SMS texting has evolved to include, at least in the consumer’s perception, the routine use of Multimedia Messaging Service, we include MMS where applicable.

 Purpose

-As various regulation and mitigation techniques have begun to reduce unwanted “robocalls”, more bad actors are moving to other modes of communication, such as SMS text messaging.
+As the implementation of various regulatory measures and mitigation techniques have begun to reduce unwanted “robocalls”, more bad actors are moving to other modes of communication, such as SMS text messaging.
 IP-NNI has begun discussions about mitigation of unwanted text messages.
 This document is intended to document the current landscape of unwanted text delivery techniques and service provider countermeasures to serve as a basis for future discussion.
 While it describes perceived gaps It does not attempt to design new mitigation solutions.

-[Note: This version of the contribution is an outline of potential topics for future discussion and inclusion.]
+[Note: This version of the report is not complete.
+We contribute it to enable early discussion of the problem statement and SMS delivery architecture description]

 Normative References